nategrift/nategrift/README.md

 <h3>About Me</h3>

-- 🔭 I’m currently working as **Full Stack Software Engineer at Modumate**
+- 🔭 I’m currently working as **Full Stack Software Engineer at DeepUnitAi**
 - 👯 I’m looking to collaborate on **Open Source Projects**
 - 💬 Ask me about **anything computer related** as I love to learn or discuss something new
 - 🌐 My portfolio: [nategrift.com](https::/www.nategrift.com)